Laurelhurst Park: Reception

 In 1919, the Pacific Coast Parks Association named Laurelhurst Park the "most beautiful park" on the West Coast, and in February 2001 it was the first city park ever to be listed on the National Register of Historic Places.
+The park was a finalist in the Best Park category of Willamette Week's annual 'Best of Portland' readers' poll in 2025.

 Crime

 In February 2008 a woman's body was found partly submerged in the park's pond.
 In May 2009 a duck was killed after dozens of arrows were shot at waterfowl in Firwood Lake.
 In February 2010 a man was reportedly held at gunpoint in northeast Portland, forced to drive to Laurelhurst Park, then beaten and sexually assaulted.